 Father of the Bride Template

 THE FIRST RULE – Don’t get tied down with traditional speech etiquette.
 Your job is simply to welcome the guests, pay a heartfelt tribute to your daughter and welcome your son-in-law to the family.
 Don’t feel you need to go ‘posh’.
-As long as you’re polite and loving, no one really cares if you address them as ‘ladies and gentlemen’ (in fact, depending on the wedding, it may seem overly formal).
+As long as you’re polite and loving, no one cares if you address them as ‘ladies and gentlemen’ (in fact it may seem overly formal).